cmas1/HolorLib/docs/getting_started/install.md

 # Installation

-## Before Installing
+## Premise
-HolorLib is a header only library.
-Therefore the library itself does not need to be compiled to be used in a project.
-However, the header files are written using [C++20](https://en.cppreference.com/w/cpp/20) features and we plan to include more of these features as they become available in compilers.
-Therefore, a project using HolorLib should be compiled using a compiler that supports [C++20](https://en.cppreference.com/w/cpp/20).
+HolorLib is a header only library that is written using [C++20](https://en.cppreference.com/w/cpp/20) features.
+Experimenting with C++20 was actually one of the reasons for the creation of this library, as an exercise.
+As it stands, C++20 is not yet fully supported by compilers and a few of its new features are not yet readily available.
-We did not perform a thorough test to verify which compilers can be used with this library.
-We successfully compiled all examples and tests shipped in this library using `clang++12`, but we failed to compile them with `g++-10` due to a compiler bug when using concepts in partial template specializations.
+I did not perform a thorough test to verify compilers compatibility and I have only used `clang++-12`, so for now please refer to the compiler support list [here](https://en.cppreference.com/w/cpp/20).
+Be mindful that, as for all early releases of new compilers, even though they report supporting certain C++20 features, they may have some bugs.
+For example, I failed to compile the examples shipped with this library using `g++-10` due to a compiler bug when using concepts in partial template specializations.